RichNye/richnye.github.io/_posts/2025-12-08-venturing-into-kubernetes.md

 ---

 ## Introduction
 [My last post](/posts/containerising-aspnet-core-applications) was all about venturing into Docker containers using GitHub Actions as a CI tool.
-I've worked with containers before so I didn't want to spend too long at this particularly stop on the DevOps road.
+I've worked with containers before so I didn't want to spend too long at this particularly stop on the devops road.

-The point of this journey is to increase my knowledge of DevOps practices and tech - and my core gaps are currently AWS and Kubernetes.
-While I could easily spin up an EKS instance, I figured it would be best to learn the core tech behind Kubernetes first.
+The point of this journey is to increase my knowledge of devops practices and tech - and my core gaps are currently AWS and Kubernetes.
+While I could easily spin up an EKS instance with very little knowledge, I figured it would be best to learn the core tech behind Kubernetes first.

 I hope this blog post can serve as a handy beginner's guide for those that are in a similar situation.
 I'll explain my thought process, how I chose the tool to create my first cluster (because it turns out there's many!) and the commands I ran to get something stood up.